 “We will be asking our clients, volunteers and staff in each of our service areas about what they would like to see addressed through this new community infrastructure and help engage the community in its development,” said Ms Kitchin.

 It is hoped that the new community centre will include facilities such as a multi-purpose accessible meeting hall with exercise and exhibition areas and a small performance space.
-Specialist consulting rooms, smaller multi-purpose rooms, common reception area and publicly accessible lounge and a workshop and office space for a visual arts coordinator are also included in the brief.
+Specialist consulting rooms, smaller multi-purpose rooms, a common reception area and publicly accessible lounge and a workshop and office space for a visual arts coordinator are also included in the brief.

 The successful tenderer will undertake ongoing engagement with the Woden community and key stakeholders to ensure the design and service offerings meet the current and future needs.